Ku Klux Klan auxiliaries: Women

-The Women of the Ku Klux Klan auxiliary was open to white, Protestant, American-born women "of good character" over the age of 18 who owed no allegiance to any foreign government or sect, such as Catholicism, Socialism, and Communism.
+The Women of the Ku Klux Klan auxiliary, commonly known as the WKKK, was open to white, Protestant, American-born women "of good character" over the age of 18 who owed no allegiance to any foreign government or sect, such as Catholicism, Socialism, and Communism.
 It is estimated to have had over one million members, a quarter of whom lived in Indiana.
 Women made up almost half of the total Klan membership in Indiana, but in other states, they remained a tiny minority.
-These women were drawn to the Klan by claims that membership would ensure that white Protestant women would gain women's rights.
+These women were drawn to the Klan by claims that membership would ensure that white Protestant women would gain women's rights, as well as the opportunity to socially connect.

 The founding of a women's auxiliary of the Klan was modeled on an earlier group of organized women calling themselves the Ladies of the Invisible Empire.
 Chapters were founded throughout the country with the Portland, Oregon chapter initiating more than one thousand women into their order in a single month in 1922.
 Initiation into these chapters required the women to detail their family, religious, and political background, as well as swear allegiance to Christianity and the principles of "pure Americanism".
 Unsure about the competition that the Ladies of the Invisible Empire and other women's organizations would create, the Klan promoted the idea of a single women's auxiliary, now known as the formal women of the Ku Klux Klan.
 The Klan felt that by including women in their political agenda, women's suffrage could not only be safeguarded, but could also encourage development of other women's legal rights, while working to preserve white, Protestant supremacy.
 The women of the Klan were to be assistants to the Klansmen in their 100% American mission.
-Not all Klansmen were in favor of officially including women within their group.
+Despite the group’s mission to preserve traditional American family values, many of the women who joined did so against the wishes of their families and husbands, on occasion leading to conflict.
+Furthermore, not all Klansmen were in favor of officially including women within their group.
 Some felt that allowing women to be involved in the political realm, including allowing them to vote, would foster masculine boldness and independence and depreciate the decency of womanhood.
 As a result, some women felt alienated, and in 1922 they wrote letters to the editor of The Fiery Cross protesting their exclusion from the Klan.
 The wives of Klan members were not always happy staying at home with the children and wanted to be involved in the new white Protestant movement along with their husbands.